rieckpil/progmot/content/post/writing-a-book-remotely.md

 As we all had a software developer background, we tried to automate everything that we could.
 We could have also automated the eBook publishing using Leanpub's API.

-GitHub Actions makes automations almost effortless.
+GitHub Actions makes such automations almost effortless.

 Adding links for further resources is both a curse and a blessing.
 It allows the interested reader to dive deeper into a topic.
 However, the links disappear over time and may no longer be accessible as the content might have moved, or the site may have been shut down.

-We automated the hyperlink verification with a small GitHub Action and a npm package that checks all links (also internal manuscript links) on each commit:
+We automated the hyperlink verification with a small GitHub Action and an npm package that checks all links (also internal manuscript links) on each commit:

 ```
 name: Check for broken links